Child Speech and Language 1

 |Course code SPTH1001||Units 10||Level 1000||Faculty of Education and ArtsSchool of Humanities and Social Science|

-This course is only available to students who have been admitted to the Bachelor of Speech Pathology program and introduces students to the field of normal human communication development and delay.
-The course and provides an orientation to the speech pathology profession and its clinical processes.
+This course is only available to students who have been admitted to the Bachelor of Speech Pathology program and introduces students to the field of normal human communication development and delay/disorder.
+The course provides an orientation to the work of the speech pathology profession with children.

 |Objectives||Upon successful completion of this course, a student should be able to:|

 2. Select and implement basic assessment procedures suitable for a child with a speech and/or language delay.

 3. Form hypotheses as to the appropriate description and likely prognosis of child speech and/or language delay/disorder.

 4. Analyse and interpret child speech and/or language assessment data in light of normative or other research-based data and theory.

 5. Identify and discuss strategies for preventative practice

 6. Follow professional, legal, and ethical procedures, with particular attention to the issues and procedures involved in preserving client confidentiality.

 - Theories of speech, language and cognition with an overview of normal development